Black--Baskets Don't Kill People

 Awards

-• Three (3) Award of Merit prizes of $1000 each will be selected by the jurors.
+• Three (3) Award of Merit prizes of $1000 each will be selected by the juror.

 Online Application Process

-• Applications must be completed and submitted online via the CaFÉ TM system at www.callforentry.org.
+• All applications must be completed and submitted online via the Slideroom system at https://crafthouston.slideroom.com.
+This year, there is no application fee.

 • Incomplete or late applications will not be accepted.